Abdurrahim bey Hagverdiyev: Post-April Occupation Activity

-Following the Bolshevik occupation, Abdurrahim bey Hagverdiyev first worked at the People's Commissariat for Foreign Affairs and then moved to the People's Commissariat for Education.
+Following the establishment of Bolshevik rule, Abdurrahim bey Hagverdiyev first worked at the People's Commissariat for Foreign Affairs and then moved to the People's Commissariat for Education.
 In 1920, the Azerbaijani theater scene was unified, nationalized, and brought under state patronage.
 The United State Theater was established, and the burned-down Taghiyev Theater was restored.
 In 1921, the Satirical-Propaganda Theater (Satiragit) was founded.
 Hagverdiyev headed the arts department and served as commissioner for state theaters, devoting himself to the organization of performances and the development of national theater and acting.
 He also continued writing stories and short plays, which were staged at the Satiragit Theater.

 During this time, he was appointed secretary at the Faculty of Oriental Studies at the State University, a position he held for ten years, later teaching Azerbaijani Turkish to foreign students at the Medical Institute.
 'In his 1933 autobiography, he confirmed this teaching role.'

 In 1922, a commemorative evening was held in Baku marking the 30th anniversary of his literary work, with speeches and theatrical performances.
 A year later, under his leadership, the 50th anniversary of Azerbaijani national theater was celebrated.
 A booklet on the history of Azerbaijani theater was published in conjunction with the event.'

 Hagverdiyev became deputy chairman and later (1923–1925) chairman of the Azerbaijan Society for Research and Study (Tədqiq və Tətəbbö).
 He played an active role in establishing regional studies courses and delivered lectures in Azerbaijani and Russian titled Studying the Past of Azerbaijan (Azərbaycanın keçmişinin öyrənilməsi).
 In 1924, at his initiative, a group of scholars was sent to Moscow and Leningrad to collect historical sources, resulting in the creation of a library in Baku focused on Azerbaijani culture, geography, history, and folklore.
 In January 1924, Hagverdiyev was elected a corresponding member of the Regional Studies Bureau under the Russian Academy of Sciences and participated as a delegate in the First Congress on Regional Studies held in Baku that September.'